 Make a list of everything you want to ask before your appointment.
 This might include advice about your weight, exercise, over-the-counter medicines and any herbal supplements that you take.
-By telling the doctor about all your symptoms and worries, you will be

 By telling the doctor about all your symptoms and worries, you will be able to decide together on the treatment most suitable for you and make the best choices to keep you as healthy as possible.

-There are some questions you might like to ask your doctor included in the flap at the back of this booklet.
+There are some questions you might like to ask your doctor included at the end of the booklet.